 Anticipate network traffic generated by Office 365

-Some companies do not correctly anticipate the network traffic needs generated by Office 365.
-For the experts interviewed by the editorial staff, several criteria must be taken into account in particular in order to avoid latency problems.
+Some companies do not properly anticipate the network traffic needs generated by Office 365.
+According to the experts interviewed by the editors, several criteria must be taken into account in order to avoid latency problems.

-A migration project to Office 365 requires adequate preparation to avoid any latency problems.
-Published last May by Zscaler, a California-based company specializing in cloud security, the study "Challenges and Opportunities in Enterprise Office 365 Deployments" shows that companies often face network connection difficulties once Microsoft's cloud-based office suite is deployed.
-This was due to a legacy infrastructure that had not previously been updated to meet the network traffic needs generated by Office 365.
-The study was conducted with 205 large American companies.
+A project to migrate to Office 365 requires adequate preparation to avoid latency problems.
+Published last May by Zscaler, a Californian company specialising in cloud security, the study "Challenges and Opportunities in Enterprise Office 365 Deployments" shows that companies often face difficulties connecting to the network once Microsoft's cloud-based office suite is deployed.
+This is due to a legacy infrastructure that was not previously updated to meet the network traffic requirements generated by Office 365.
+The study was conducted among 205 large U.S. companies.

 1. No universal solution

 For Swiss small businesses, the risk of slowdowns is lower, but it does exist.
 Andreas Schmid, Senior Product Manager for Microsoft Cloud Services at Swisscom, contacted by the editorial staff, confirms that when switching to Office 365 many companies do not think enough about the type of connection their employees use to access the Microsoft cloud.
 "If the switch to the cloud is made from an on-premise solution, sufficient bandwidth must be guaranteed.
 The specialist adds that it is also important to know the nature of the connection to the Microsoft data center, i.e. via a web proxy or by opening the firewall ports.
 Andreas Schmid adds: "There is no universal solution here.
 It is therefore worthwhile to seek professional advice to find the appropriate solution in each case."

 2. Latency based on the apps used